-This plan is a good fit for businesses who have an internal team to manage day-to-day IT operations, but could use some assistance with one or more advanced or specialty pieces of their IT environment.
+This plan is a good fit for businesses that have an internal team to manage day-to-day IT operations but could use some assistance with one or more advanced or specialty pieces of their IT environment.
 These could be your VoIP System, your network, your cloud infrastructure, or a device management application like Intune.
 Working with an MSP means you have access to expert engineers who can help you get the most out of these specialty apps or services.

 What To Do If You Picked the Wrong Provider

 The process of evaluating your MSP is continuous.
 You want to make sure you are always getting the services you pay for.
 If you went through your checklist and vetted each MSP, you can usually be assured you selected the right provider for your company.

 But, what happens if you’re already in a partnership with an MSP and you aren’t sure if they are the right one for you?
 How do you know if it’s time to leave?
 Here are a few things to look for when determining if it’s time to call it quits with your current MSP: